 Inventories are stated at the lower of cost or market with cost being determined on the first-in, first-out method.
 Work in progress and finished goods inventory includes an allocation for capitalized labor and overhead.
-Included in inventory at December 31, 2011 are \$79,282 in labor and \$19,683 in overhead.
-The Company routinely evaluates the carrying value of inventories and provides reserves when appropriate to reduce inventories to the lower of cost or market to reflect estimated net realizable value.
-As of December 31, 2011, management has determined all inventory is salable at prices greater than cost and accordingly, no reserve has been recognized at December 31, 2011.
+Capitalized labor and overhead included in inventory at December 31, 2012 and 2011 are \$2,299 and \$98,965, respectively.
+The Company routinely evaluates the carrying value of inventory and provides reserves when appropriate to reduce inventory to the lower of cost or market to reflect estimated net realizable value.
+As of December 31, 2012 and 2011, management has determined all inventory is salable at prices greater than cost and accordingly, no reserve has been recognized at December 31, 2012 or 2011.